Convert Figma logo to code with AI

 The physics engine heavily uses System.Numerics.Vectors types, so to get good performance, you'll need a compiler which can consume those types (like RyuJIT).

-To build the source, you'll need a recent version of Visual Studio with the .NET desktop development workload installed.
+To build the source, the easiest option is a recent version of Visual Studio with the .NET desktop development workload installed.
 Demos.sln references all relevant projects.
 For more information, see Building.

 Features